 “A quick protein snack would be nuts, seeds, hard-boiled eggs,” she noted.
 Other ideas include an apple or banana with an organic nut butter.

 2. Get up and move for 30 seconds

 If you’re looking for an energy boost during your workouts, add in quick cardio bursts after each set of strength training.

 One thing to keep in mind, in terms of energy, is that it’s not just about food and fitness.
-Jennifer Lea, a performance coach and director of training at the Johnson & Johnson Human Performance Institute, said that energy is multi-dimensional.
+Jennifer Lea, a performance coach and global director of portfolio management and innovation at the Johnson & Johnson Human Performance Institute, said that energy is multi-dimensional.

 “It’s not just looking at your quantity of energy, but also the quality, focus and force of your energy,” Lea noted that over the course of the day, there needs to be periods of stress and recovery.
 The recovery periods are when we can renew our energy.

 "We need to give ourselves permission to turn our minds off and shut down," said Lea.
 "Even if it’s just for 30 seconds with deep breathing.”

 An example of a breathing exercise would be breathing in while counting to five, holding for five counts, and then breathing out for five counts and repeating the process.

 Watch a funny video on YouTube or call a friend who can always make you laugh.
 “Seek laughter every single day," advised Lea.
 "Something that makes you laugh and smile will help renew your emotional energy, especially if you’ve had a bad conversation with someone.”